anBertoli/go-microservice-project/README.md

 In practice, services of this project are modeled as concrete implementations of an interface defined specifically for a specific domain area (users, galleries and so on).
-Service middlewares also satisfy the same interface, so they can be chained together and with the core service to provide additional functionalities.
+Service middlewares also satisfy the same interface, so they can be chained together and with the core service to provide additional functionalities and to enhance **composability**.

-The following code snippets put in practice the concept.
+The following code snippet puts the concept in practice.
 It is only a trivial example, but it could help to grasp the idea.

 First of all we define an abstract interface for our service.